flamewave000/dragonflagon-fvtt/df-chat-enhance/README.md

 |:-:|:-:|
 |![Manage archives](../.assets/df-chat-enhance-archive-manage.png)|![View archive](../.assets/df-chat-enhance-archive-viewer.png)|

-### Future planned archive features

-- Delete individual messages from an archive.
-- Rename an archive.
-- Combine two archives together (sorted by time and removing any duplicate entries).

 ## Edit Sent Messages

 You will now see a little edit button in the top right of messages you are allowed to edit.
 Clicking this will display a dialog that lets you change the contents of the message.
 It will also add the "(edited)" flavour to the message to show that it has been modified.

 ![](../.assets/df-chat-enhance-edit-message.png)

+## Future planned improvements

+### Message Archive

+- Delete individual messages from an archive.
+- Rename an archive.
+- Combine two archives together (sorted by time and removing any duplicate entries).
+- Allow GMs to set permissions on archives for players

+### Message Editor
+- Use [Shift + Up] (or some other combo) to quickly edit the last message sent